jakebelew/spark-glmnet/README.md

 	* It will run the data in K=2 folds, with alpha = 0.2 and 0.3, and 100 lambda values.
 	* It will choose the “Best fit” combination of alpha and lambda and generate a model on the entire training data set using the chosen alpha and lambda.
 	* It will generate test data and run the resulting model on the test data and display the accuracy of that model on the test data.

-### To pick up modifications to the glmnet project log4j file
-	(If you modify the log4j file in order to control display logging of linear regression information)
-	Project -> Clean